 [RSG-96] A Web API implementation deviating from this Standard MUST be explicitly documented in the Service Contract.
 If a deviating rule is not specified in the Service Contract, it MUST be assumed that this Standard is followed.

-[RSG-97] A Service Contract MUST allow API client skeleton code generation.
+[RSG-97] A Service Contract SHOULD allow API client skeleton code generation.

 [RSG-98] A Service Contract SHOULD allow server skeleton code generation.